Pre-Interview Preparation

 There are some questions that come up often in interviews as they give the interviewer a good indication as to the candidate’s fit.

 Behavioral/company culture and strength and weakness questions along with, give me an example type questions are worth preparing for.
+Even more informal questions, like tell me a fun fact about yourself, can come up and be worth practicing for.

 Here are some common interview questions worth considering: